fsvreddit/automodmail/redditWiki.md

     author:
         set_flair:
             override_flair: true
-            flair_text: "Authorised"
+            set_flair_text: "Authorised"
-            flair_css_class: "authorised"
+            set_flair_css_class: "authorised"

-Properties supported for set_flair also includes `flair_template_id`.
+Properties supported for set_flair also includes `set_flair_template_id`.
 If override_flair is false or missing, users with existing flair won't have a new flair set.

 ### Placeholders on replies